Last Update: 3/1/2018

 Google Docs can replace Microsoft Word and Excel.
 Doing so helps prevent many of the security holes in Microsoft Office including Flash based bugs.

 Microsoft Baseline Security Analyzer – Scans your system for security problems, missing or obsolete Windows components and patches.
 This is oriented towards small and medium sized businesses but can also be used by consumers.
+For Windows 7 and server operating systems.

 Windows Defender Offline formerly known as Microsoft Standalone System Sweeper Tool – A bootable software tool that can find root kits and other hard to find malware (like rootkits) that normal anti-virus and anti-spyware software can’t.
 This creates a bootable CD/DVD or USB drive that needs to be booted from.
 Only run this tool when you believe you have been infected or every three months or so.